 The gesture’s parameterisation in scenic musical forms.
 Example of contemporary music theatre: state of the art, historiography, analysis

-This PhD thesis (available here) was supervised by Jean-François Trubert (Nice, Université Côte d’Azur) and defended on 11th July 2019 before a jury composed of:
+This PhD thesis was supervised by Jean-François Trubert and defended in Nice (Université Côte d’Azur) on 11th July 2019 before a jury composed of:

 - Muriel Plana : Professor of Theatre Studies, Université de Toulouse (examiner);